Introduction to OMiCC

 - Gene-E Launcher: A Java Web Start file that launches the GENE-E tool with expression data from the CGP pre-loaded.
 GENE-E requires Java 7 installed locally.
 Please consult your local IT personnel if help is needed.

-- Download CGP Information: A file containing CGP information such as GEO sample IDs of condition 1 and condition 2 sample groups together with sample group annotations.
+- Download CGP Information: A file containing CGP information such as sample IDs of condition 1 and condition 2 sample groups together with sample group annotations.

 - The following are available if two or more CGPs are included in the run: